duleorlovic/config/bashrc/mac_scripts/README.md

 TODO: add desktop number to window-number (no need to chrome since it will automatically load current desktop window)
 TODO: map ctrl + jk to up and down keys only inside safari and chrome
+TODO: all_mac.sh should see enable variation of number of monitors system_profiler SPDisplaysDataType | grep -w "Mirror:" | wc -l

 Adding new key is by adding a property on `data.plist`
 ```